srini-lynx/chef-fluency-badge/README.md

 ==> Chef solo is run independently on a node.

 	==> For example, if you only have one node to manage.

+Chef-Zero

+It's a lightweight Chef server that runs in-memory on the local node.

+==> Allows chef-client to run against the chef-repo as if it was running against chef server

+==> Useful for testing and validating the behaviour of chef-client against our cookbooks, recipes , and run-lists before uploading those to the Chef-Server for Usage .